Note: Currently this product is out of stock,but can still be purchased from TamarinTech.

-Replicape is an open source 3D printer cape for BeagleBone.
+Replicape is a smart silent, and user friendly 3D printer controller board powered by BeagleBone Black.
 It’s super fast, easily hackable and it has the Internet.
-It’s also our first product, and we’re extremely proud of it.
+It’s also our first product (Rev B is an updated, more silent version, funded by Kickstarter), and we’re extremely proud of it!

 Here are the most important specs:

 - 5 silent stepper motor drivers (Trinamic TMC2100)

 - 3 high power MOSFETs for 2 extruders and 1 HPB

 - 4 medium power PWM controlled MOSFETs for up to 4 fans/LED strips